-Safety features standard on all X1 models includes dual frontal airbags, front-door-mounted side-impact airbags, front safety belts with automatic pretensioners, ALR, BMW Assist eCall with SOS button and Automatic Collision Notification.
-Active safety features include four-wheel anti-lock disc brakes with Dynamic Brake Control, Dynamic Stability Control with Brake Drying, Brake Stand-by, Start-off Assistant, Brake Fade Compensation.
+Safety features standard on all X1 models include dual frontal airbags, front-door-mounted side-impact airbags, front safety belts with automatic pretensioners, ALR, BMW Assist eCall with SOS button and Automatic Collision Notification.
+Active safety features include four-wheel anti-lock disc brakes with Dynamic Brake Control, Dynamic Stability Control with Brake Drying, Brake Stand-by, Start-off Assistant, and Brake Fade Compensation.
 All-wheel drive (xDrive) can improve handling stability in slippery conditions.
 The optional rearview camera can help the driver spot a small child behind the car when backing up.

 Compared with the Range Rover Evoque, the BMW X1 is five inches longer, seven inches narrower in width, and four inches lower in overall height.
 X1's wheelbase is four inches longer than Evoque's.

-It's the modest vertical dimension that gives the X1 a sporty look, a little less SUV in appearance, a little more traditional sport wagon.
+It's the modest vertical dimension that gives the X1 a sporty look: a little less SUV in appearance, a little more traditional sport wagon.

 The interior is quiet at all speeds, including driving on rough roads, and the turbocharged engine delivers surprisingly brisk acceleration for its output and the X1's mass.
 Contemporary road tests have recorded 0-to-60 mph times of 6.2 seconds, vindicating BMW's forecasts.

 There are a few small demerits.
-For one, the 8-speed automatic that comes on the 2.8-liter models, while all but seamless in routine operation, is irritating when the driver first starts up and wants to engage reverse, which winds up being a two-step operation: The shifter automatically goes to drive, and the driver must then nudge it into reverse.
+For one, the 8-speed automatic that comes on the 2.8-liter models, while all but seamless in routine operation, is irritating when the driver first starts up and wants to engage reverse, which winds up being a two-step operation: The shifter automatically goes to Drive, and the driver must then nudge it into reverse.
 Also, while the automatic is billed as having a manual function, it's not really effective.
-Fortunately, the full auto mode is so smooth and responsive that this isn't a major drawback, even for an enthusiastic driver.
+Fortunately, the full-auto mode is so smooth and responsive that this isn't a major drawback, even for an enthusiastic driver.